-The following tables are not relevant to WPL.
+The following tables are not relevant to WPSL.
 All information relating to these areas of the APR can be found in the parent company APR:

-Section Name Comments 2B Wholesale totex analysis WP does not operate as a wholesaler 2E Capital contributions and land sales WP receives no grants or contributions towards its assets.
+Section Name Comments 2B Wholesale totex analysis WP does not operate as a wholesaler 2D Fixed asset analysis WPSL holds no fixed assets 2E Capital contributions and land sales WP receives no grants or contributions towards its assets.
 2F Household revenue WP does not provide HH water.
 3A Outcome performance These are wholesaler specific 4A Non-financial information All HH related 4B Totex analysis Not relevant to NHH retail 4C RCV NHH retail only 4D Wholesale water totex analysis Not relevant to NHH retail 4E Wholesale waste-water totex analysis Not relevant to NHH retail 4F Household opex analysis Not relevant to NHH retail 4G Current cost income statement Not relevant to NHH retail 4H Financial metrics WP has no RCV so cannot complete these metrics 41 Financial derivatives WP holds no derivatives